MaxWeb is proud to offer an unmatched selection of supported payment methods, along with fast payments - up to *three* times a week!

-The allowance is held from supplier and revshare affiliate earnings.
+The allowance is held from revshare affiliate earnings.
 We don't hold any allowance for CPA affiliates.
 The allowance is kept for the duration of our risk exposure and released back to you when the risk timeframe expires.

 The allowance reserve is designed to support refunds and chargebacks that will come in during 180 days from an order date.
 But how does one predict how much of an allowance reserve is necessary?

 The goal is to keep just enough to cover the risk exposure, but not too much to a point that it hurts your cashflow.
 While the remaining allowance reserve (after refunds and chargebacks) is released to you at the conclusion of the risk period, if we hold an amount that is too high, it will limit your ability to fund traffic.

 There are many different approaches in our industry to calculating the ideal allowance reserve amount.

 It obviously needs to be tied to the average refund rate and chargeback rate associated with the traffic your drive, however, it can take a couple of months to determine what your actual rates are.
 Even then, if your traffic composition changes, or you begin promoting different products, the rates can change significantly.

 When you rent an apartment, the landlord asks you for a security deposit to cover any potential damage to the property.
 That security deposit is kept on hold until you vacate the property and the risk exposure is removed.

 It's a very simple model to understand.
 Predictable and eliminates hundreds of transactions moving money around.
 We decided to adopt the same approach.